 Engage: For decades, the U.S. has been a leader in fighting extreme poverty.
 And by working in partnership with developing nations, global poverty has been cut in half since 1990.

-Problem: But we have more work to do since as 16,000 kids under age five are still dying of preventable causes each day, and 263 million children and youth who should be in school are not.
+Problem: But we have more work to do as more than 15,300 children under age five are still dying of preventable causes each day, and 263 million children and youth who should be in school are not.

 Inform About the Solution: By investing in effective and efficient development programs through the appropriations process, we can continue to make progress on poverty, and bolster country self-reliance.

-Call to Action: Will the representative/senator please include the following amounts in his/her request to the Foreign Operations Subcommittee of Appropriations (choose the top one or two)?
+Call to Action: Will the representative/senator please include the following amounts in his/her FY19 request to the State and Foreign Operations Subcommittee of Appropriations (choose the top one or two)?